tarikfayad/TFCamera/README.md

 ### Tech

 TFCamera is built off AVFoundation with speed and simplicity in mind.
-It doesn't have a lot of extra bells and whistles, but rather strives to be a good starting point for any app that's in need of a quick camera component as a jumping off point.
+It doesn't have a lot of extra bells and whistles, but rather it strives to be a good starting point for any app that's in need of a quick camera component as a jumping off point.
 For now it includes the following features:
 - pinch to zoom
 - tap to focus
 - double tap to swap cameras